Introduction

 Hardington

-They had left Hardington by March 1860.
+The family had left Hardington by March 1860.

 A nomadic way of life

 In April 1861, William was a railway labourer living in Ansford Lane, Castle Cary.
+The birthplaces of his children indicate other locations, including:

 Circa 1864 Callington, Cornwall